Originally published in 2014. Updated by Tina Sieber in October 2017.

 Booo!
 It’s that time of year again.
 Either be scared or stuff the neighbor’s kids with candy.

 Ready to be spooked?
 Instead of merely throwing randomly selected wallpaper images at you, I’ll also show you where to find more of them yourself.
+Time to gather your Halloween costume, so you’ll match your desktop.

 On GoodFon you can search wallpapers by keyword in a specific category, sort by relevance, downloads, rating, or comments, and crop results further by picking from a resolution, including widescreen, full-screen, or multi-monitors.
 This is what a search result looks like: